Jonathan Aranda Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 21st-ranked team ERA across all MLB pitching staffs (4.57).
+- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.59).

-- The righty last pitched on Wednesday against the Texas Rangers, when he tossed four innings, allowing two earned runs while giving up three hits.
+- The right-hander last pitched on Wednesday against the Texas Rangers, when he went three innings, allowing eight earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.